 The fecundity is affected by environmental conditions.
 Environmental conditions can affect maternal body condition and survival.
 Thus, affecting the fecundity.

 Choice of the mating partner

 The theory of mate selection is based on the fact that a female may select a superior mating partner in order to increase the fecundity.
-The selection of a superior mating partner is linked to produce genetically healthy and better-quality offspring with high fecundity.
+The selection of a superior mating partner is linked to producing genetically healthy and better-quality offspring with high fecundity.
 Certain species are involved in multiple mating.
 This is again linked to selecting a superior mating partner.

 Nevertheless, multiple mating can be huge energy investing activity for females.
 Multiple mating results in the improvement of fecundity due to the fact that egg production is stimulated by mating, fresh sperms help to maintain the fertility of eggs, egg production rate also increases with the mating.